michaelsproul/rust_sequence_trie/README.md

 # See Also

 Since writing this sequence trie I've created a radix trie which uses node compression.
-It has better performance but less features (currently).
+It has *much* better performance and has reached feature-parity.

 https://github.com/michaelsproul/rust_radix_trie